pboyer/verb/README.md

 verb provides advanced tools like derivative evaluation, adaptive tessellation, and intersection.
 Verb provides a parallel execution runtime via WebWorkers in modern browsers.

+### API Status : Unstable

+verb is in a period of active, heavy development.

 ###Getting started

 Install <a href="http://haxe.org/">haxe</a> and <a href="http://haxe.org/">node.js</a>